Supreme Ruler Ultimate: Development and Release

 Supreme Ruler Ultimate was developed and published by BattleGoat Studios on Steam.
 The game uses the proprietary BattleGoat Game Engine that has been used and updated since the release of the original Supreme Ruler 2010 game in 2005.
 The Supreme Ruler games series is a modern update of the original Supreme Ruler game first released for the TRS-80 microcomputer in 1982.
 Game developer George Geczy created the original game and has been the technical lead and primary programmer in each of the modern game releases.
+They have also stopped supporting Mac users, which while controversial they have no plans on changing.

 Supreme Ruler Ultimate was released to the public on Steam for Windows and Mac OSX on October 17, 2014.

 DLC

 Reception

 In a review of the game at Armchair General (magazine), Robert Mackey wrote that "Overall, the game does fine for what it is designed to do—provide a playable, real-time grand-strategy game covering 150 years or so of modern (and future) history."

 Neal Sayatovich at Game Industry News, wrote that "Supreme Ruler Ultimate should be the ultimate go-to wargame on your list."